alexgdebeer/GeothermalEnsembleMethods/README.md

 # Geothermal Ensemble Methods

 This repository contains code for running ensemble Kalman inversion (EKI; [[1](#1), [2](#2)]) and ensemble randomised maximum likelihood (EnRML; [[3](#3)]) for approximate Bayesian inference of the subsurface permeability structure and hot mass upflow of two simple geothermal reservoir models.
-Both EKI and EnRML are derivative-free algorithms that iteratively update a set of interacting particles to approximate the posterior.
+Both EKI and EnRML are derivative-free algorithms that iteratively update a set of interacting particles to produce an approximation of the posterior.
 They differ in terms of the dynamic the particles evolve according to.

 This repository contains a two-dimensional vertical slice model and a three-dimensional model with a vertical fault running through the centre of the reservoir.
 Both models are run using the [Waiwera](https://waiwera.github.io/) geothermal simulator.

 ## Getting Started

 To run the code in this repository on a local machine, first install Python >= 3.8.
-Then, install the project dependencies by running the following at the command line:
+Then, clone the repository and install the project dependencies by running the following at the command line:

 ```
 python3.8 -m pip install -r requirements.txt
 ```

+You will also need to install Waiwera.
+For information on getting started with Waiwera, consult the Waiwera [website](https://waiwera.github.io/install/).

-You can then use the appropriate scripts in the top level of the repository to run EKI and EnRML on each model (adjusting the algorithm parameters where appropriate).
+To run EKI and EnRML on each model, use the scripts in the top level of the repository (adjusting the algorithm parameters where appropriate).

 ## References